synzen/MonitoRSS/services/backend-api/client/docs/adr/003-state-ownership.md

 - The "wrap something in a Context for testability" pattern.
 Use React Query's QueryClientProvider for server state, and component props for local.
 The genuinely-cross-cutting contexts that remain can use Context-based test wrappers.

 **Specifically for `UserFeedStatusFilterContext`:** it has been relocated to `features/feed/contexts/`, but it still stores filter state in user preferences rather than the URL.
 The remaining (optional) improvement is to convert it to `useSearchParams()` for `?statuses=active,disabled,...` — reading from and writing to the URL, while the existing `useUserMe` / `useUpdateUserMe` calls continue to seed-from / persist-to user prefs in the background — and then delete the context.
-This is a small change with outsized value for the team-plan roadmap.
+This is a small change with outsized value for the workspace-plan roadmap.

 ## Alternatives considered